Learn-React-With-Harshi/chapter-04-coding-in-react/theory-assignment.md

 ### 5. What is <React.Fragment></React.Fragment> and <></> ?
    Each jsx element (component) can have only one parent.
 This is because jsx element is converted to React.createElement(parent, props, ...children) before rendering in the DOM.

    But the common pattern in React is for a component to return multiple elements.
 For grouping, we can enclose them within `<div> </div>`.
-But there can be situations were <div> </div> should not be used.
+But there can be situations were `<div> </div>` should not be used.
 In such cases, Fragments can be used to group a list of children without adding extra nodes to the DOM.

    For Example : If <Columns /> components return multiple <td></td> elements to be rendered inside the table.
 It would be invalid to wrap it inside <div></div> since HTML would be invalid. <React.Fragment></React.Fragment> can be used in such cases.

    The new, short syntax for declaring Fragment is empty tags `<> </>`.
-It can be used in teh same way as any other element but it doesn't support keys or attributes.
+It can be used in the same way as any other element but it doesn't support keys or attributes.

    `What if React fires a key warning?`
      There will be cases where we might use Fragments while mapping a list of elements .
 And React will fire a key warning since every element must have a unique key.
 In such cases, `Keyed Fragments` can be used. key is the only attribute that can be passed to <React.Fragment></React.Fragment>.
 This is not possible with <></>.